Concepts

 Custom adapters live in your service or SDK codebase.
 They must implement:

-• find_available_proxy(pool_name, filters)
+• find_available_proxy(pool_name, filters, selector)

 • create_lease(proxy, consumer_name, duration_seconds)